Pitzer College: Campus

 Pitzer's campus is in Claremont, California, covering an area of approximately 35 acre.
 The campus is located approximately 10 mi west of LA/Ontario International Airport and Los Angeles can be accessed via Metrolink.
 Access to campus is also provided via Interstate 10 and Interstate 210.
 The campus comprises sixteen buildings, including five residence halls.
 West and East Halls earned Platinum LEED certification when they opened 2012.

 The Pitzer College campus occupies the northeast corner of the Claremont Colleges property, which contains seven institutions of higher education coordinated through the Claremont University Consortium.
 The Claremont Colleges comprise Pomona College (founded in 1887), Claremont Graduate University (1925), Scripps College (1926), Claremont McKenna College (1946), Harvey Mudd College (1955), Pitzer College (1963), and Keck Graduate Institute of Applied Life Sciences (1997).
 At present, the campus is split approximately in half by Pitzer Road.
 Harvey Mudd College is adjacent to Pitzer's north, Scripps to the west, and Claremont McKenna to the south.

 Contemporary architecture characterizes the majority of Pitzer's buildings, several of which were designed by Gwathmey-Siegel following major donations from Eli Broad, a board member emeritus and former chair of the Pitzer College Board of Trustees.
 A notable exception is the Grove House, a California bungalow built in 1902 for a local citrus grower during the height of the Arts and Crafts movement.
-The building, a popular campus hangout, was purchased for $1.00 and moved to Pitzer in 1977 under the direction of Professor emeritus Barry Sanders.
+The building, a popular campus hangout to this day, was purchased for $1.00 and moved to Pitzer in 1977 under the direction of professor emeritus Barry Sanders.
 The Grove House is home to a cafe, the Women's Center, the Hinshaw Gallery and the EcoCenter.